Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- Campus and Distance: One 2-hour lecture per week for the full year.
+Campus and Distance: Two 1-hour lectures per week for the full year.

 Distance students participate in the class via a desktop videoconferencing programme called Zoom (available free of charge).
 Classes are recorded, and students who are unable to join classes can download the videos and watch them later.